Unnecessarily cruel treatment of animals (performance animals, cosmetic animal testing, factory farming and intensive animal agriculture).

 Our ethical screen rules out companies who research, develop or use genetically engineered animals - including in pharmaceutical products, food, or other uses.

-We do not invest in regional banks due to their significant lending to companies involved in live animal export, intensive farming and activities cruel to animals.
+We do not invest in the biggest lenders to companies involved in live animal export, intensive farming and activities cruel to animals.